netxms/netxms-doc/admin/installation.rst

   sessionTimeout = 120
   enableAdvancedSettings = true

-Change server property to IP address or host name of your NetXMS server and put properties file to class path of your application server.
+Change server property to IP address or host name of your |product_name| server and put properties file to class path of your application server.
 Default locations for different servers are following: